 MHFA is a skills-based training administered by the National Council for Mental Wellbeing that teaches people how to identify, understand and respond to signs and symptoms of mental health and substance use challenges in their peers, friends and colleagues.

-Four MHFA training programs are available for purchase for your county department:
+Five MHFA training programs are available for purchase for your county department:

 This program teaches participants how to notice and support an individual who may be experiencing a mental health or substance use concern or crisis in their work environment and connect them with appropriate employee and community resources.

 This training teaches teens in grades 10-12, or ages 15-18, how to identify, understand and respond to signs of mental health and substance use challenges among their friends and peers.